Tanaya Beatty

-Tanaya Beatty (born February 12, 1991) is a Canadian actress.
-She is known for her role as Rachel Black in the movie adaptation of The Twilight Saga: Breaking Dawn - Part 1 as well as her starring roles as Jessica Finch in True Justice, Caitlin Janvier on the hit Canadian television series Arctic Air, and Sacagawea in the upcoming HBO miniseries Lewis and Clark.
+Tanaya Beatty (born October 9, 1989) is a Canadian actress.
+She is known for her lead role as Annie in a film adaptation of Joseph Boyden's novel Through Black Spruce, as Avery in Yellowstone and Rachel Black in the movie adaptation of The Twilight Saga: Breaking Dawn - Part 1.
+She's also had starring roles as Jessica Finch in True Justice, Caitlin Janvier on the hit Canadian television series Arctic Air, and Sacagawea in the stalled production HBO miniseries Lewis and Clark.
 In 2016, she was added to the cast of NBC's The Night Shift as Dr. Shannon Rivera.
-In 2018, she had the lead role as Annie in a film adaptation of Joseph Boyden's novel Through Black Spruce and as Avery in Yellowstone.
+In 2018.

 Early life

-Tanaya Beatty was born on February 12, 1991, in Vancouver, British Columbia.
+Tanaya Beatty was born on October 9, 1989, in Vancouver, British Columbia.
 Beatty's mother is of Awaetlatla First Nations descent while her father is South Asian.
 She was adopted and raised by a family of Italian descent.
 Beatty spent her childhood living in the interior of British Columbia, including Midway, Nelson, and Grand Forks.